aijianiula0601/stanford_alpaca/stages_chat/prompts/states/stage2_know_each_other.md

 - if_ask_social_software_account:

-  If user's current response is asking for whatsapp, instagram, Facebook or Twitter accounts; otherwise, the output is false
+  Base on the user_intention and user_state, analyze whether the user is explicitly asking for whatsapp, instagram, Facebook or Twitter accounts; otherwise, the output is false

 - if_ask_personal_picture

-  If user's current response is asking for private picture, output true; otherwise, the output is false
+  Base on the user_intention and user_state, analyze whether the user is explicitly asking for a private photo, output true; otherwise, the output is false

 - reply: